deckhouse/sds-node-configurator/docs/RESOURCES.md

 ### Deleting a BlockDevice resource

 The controller will automatically delete the resource if the corresponding block device becomes unavailable.
 Deletion will only occur in the following cases:
-- if the resource was in Consumable status;
+- If the resource was in Consumable status.
-- if the block device belongs to a Volume Group that does not have the LVM tag `storage.deckhouse.io/enabled=true` (this Volume Group is not managed by the module controller).
+- If the block device belongs to a Volume Group that does not have the LVM tag `storage.deckhouse.io/enabled=true` (this Volume Group is not managed by the module controller).

 {{< alert level="info" >}}
 The controller performs all listed operations automatically without user intervention.